 German Shepherd Country founder, Amy Morford, has been training dogs for over twenty-five years.
 Amy specializes in obedience, dog behavior modification, and working breeds.
 Amy is passionate about German Shepherds but is a dog lover in general.

 Amy’s love for dogs started at age five when her parents brought home a six-month-old Airedale Terrier.
 Amy had a speech impediment as a kid and was very difficult to understand.
 Amy was teased in school and would become very frustrated when she couldn’t communicate effectively.
-The Airedale became Amy’s confidant and sounding board hanging on her every word regardless of her speech issues.
+The Airedale became Amy’s confidant and sounding board hanging on to her every word regardless of her speech issues.

 Growing up Amy was the black sheep of the family who always got caught and was always in trouble.
 When Amy was in trouble or getting the silent treatment, the family dog was never disappointed in her and always made her feel better.
-Amy realized at an early age that a dog’s love is simple, loyal and unconditional.
+Amy realized at an early age that a dog’s love is simple, loyal, and unconditional.

 Over the span of Amy’s childhood her family had three dogs.
 Two of them didn’t travel well in the car and none of them listened when it came to obedience.
 Amy grew up in the country and the only time a collar and leash were put on a dog was to go to the vet.
 Obedience wasn’t a big priority to Amy’s parents.
 Around the age of nine, Amy vowed to herself when she had a dog of her own it would be well-mannered and obedient.

-Out on her own Amy’s first dog was an eight week old German Shepherd puppy she named Hannibal.
+Out on her own Amy’s first dog was an eight-week-old German Shepherd puppy she named Hannibal.
 Amy kept her promise to her younger self and took him everywhere and trained him.
 Puppy socialization, people socialization, basic obedience, advanced obedience, personal protection, tracking, air scenting, sport work, agility, and the list goes on.

 The more Amy did with Hannibal, the more she wanted to know, the more she wanted to learn.
-She began reading dog training books, going to seminars, shadowing trainers, learning about drives, behavior and body language.
+She began reading dog training books, going to seminars, shadowing trainers, learning about drives, behavior, and body language.

 Over the years Amy has assisted dog owners with raising and training well-mannered and good-tempered pets.
 With the right training and a little patience, Amy believes a happy, healthy, and well-adjusted companion and friend can be had from any dog.